-On-line Payments and Monthly Payment Plan
+On-line Payments

 You may make an electronic funds transfer from a bank account by going to the college's payment Gateway at www.afford.com/kings.
 Click on pay in full.
-There is a convenience fee averaging 3% -3.5% of the transaction for this service.
+There is a convenience fee of 2.99% per transaction for this service.